erichards52/Master-Project/README.md

 **IMPORTANT: EACH CLASSIFIER LISTED HERE WAS USED WITH A CUSTOM DATABASE CREATED SPECIFICALLY FOR THIS PROJECT.
 IF YOU WOULD LIKE TO CREATE A CUSTOM DATABASE, PLEASE REFER TO THE DATABASE CREATION SCRIPTS (dbCreation) LISTED UNDER EACH SPECIFIC CLASSIFIER.**

-**IF YOU WISH TO UTILISE THE DATABASE WHICH WAS PREVIOUSLY CREATED, MERELY USE THE EXAMPLE CLASSIFICATION SCRIPTS LISTED FOR EACH CLASSIFIER**
+**IF YOU WISH TO UTILISE THE DATABASE WHICH WAS PREVIOUSLY CREATED, MERELY USE THE EXAMPLE CLASSIFICATION SCRIPTS LISTED FOR EACH CLASSIFIER (testDataScripts/Classification Scripts)**

 ### Kraken